rust-lang/rfcs/text/3634-scoped-impl-trait-for-type.md

 Given equal usage, compiling code that uses scoped implementations could as such be slightly more efficient compared to use of newtypes and the resulting text size may be slightly smaller in some cases where newtype implementations are inlined differently.

 The compiler should treat implementations of the same empty trait on the same type as identical early on, so that no code generation is unnecessarily duplicated.
-However, unrelated empty-trait implementations must still result in distinct `TypeId`s when captured in a generic type parameter and observed there by a `where`-clause or through nesting in an implementation-aware generic.
+However, unrelated empty-trait implementations must still result in distinct `TypeId`s when captured into a generic type parameter and observed there by a `where`-clause or through nesting in an implementation-aware generic.

 ## Alternatives